ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 ### Match settings

 ![](img/multi-match-settings.jpg "The match settings, where the host can change the lobby name, beatmap, team mode, etc")

+These settings can only be changed by the host, but are visible to everyone.

 #### Game name and password